Ben0p/token-tracker/README.md

 # token_tracker
-Track all the sh!t coins
+Track and trade all the coins

+*See individual scripts in the backend*